Terms And Conditions

 Case records including radiographs, ECGs, ultrasound images, and similar documents are the property of, and will be retained by VetDentist.
 The fees paid relate to the undertaking and interpretation of these investigations.
 Upon request the case records may be passed to another veterinary surgeon taking over the case (see Data Protection below).
 In some circumstances an appropriate fee may be payable for the preparation of the notes and duplication of records, ECG, radiographs etc.

-Training-Progress Ltd is registered under the Data Protection Act (Registration Number ZA015828).
+VetDentist is a trading style of Training-Progress Ltd, which is registered under the Data Protection Act (Registration Number ZA015828).
 Details of our registration as a Data Controller can be found at the web site of the Information Commissioner’s Office (www.ico.org.uk).
-VetHospital Ltd's registration number is Z1296187 and Medivet Group Ltd's is Z6909984.
 As case records may contain personal data relating to clients as individuals, we ask that a “Data Protection Waiver” is signed by any client wishing us to transfer the records to a third party.
 Insurance companies frequently request the full clinical records of any patient subject to a claim or embarking on insurance cover.
 The wording of Insurance paperwork for submitting a claim, or requesting cover will usually grant such a waiver as part of the process.
 Any client wishing to view their clinical records can make arrangements with the practice to see, correct, update or remove (as appropriate) any personal data held by us.

 Your Privacy is important to us